 Loneliness, including feeling a lack of companionship or feeling socially isolated, has major implications for the health of older adults.
 In October 2018, the University of Michigan National Poll on Healthy Aging asked a national sample of adults age 50–80 about their social connectivity.

 One in three respondents (34%) reported feeling a lack of companionship (26% some of the time, 8% often) and 27% reported feeling isolated from others (22% some of the time, 5% often) during the past year.
 If you want to retire smarter, keep social connectivity on your radar.

 Source: (2018, November 23).
 The Wall Street Journal

 People transitioning to retirement often feel a loss of purpose, since that is often derived from the workplace.
 Discovering a new purpose in retirement is vital.
 A 2019 study by the University of Michigan of 6,985 adults 50 and older found that “people with a greater sense of purpose live longer.
 Having a strong sense of purpose in life leads to improvements in both physical and mental health and enhances overall quality of life.”
 When we’re immersed in our career, our purpose is clear.
 To retire smarter, think about what your purpose in retirement could be.

 Source: Alimujiang, A., Wiensch, A., Boss, J., Fleischer, N. L., Mondul, A. M., McLean, K., … & Pearce, C. L. (2019).
 Association Between Life Purpose and Mortality Among US Adults Older Than 50 Years.
 JAMA network open, 2(5), e194270-e194270.

 At Retirement Wisdom, we help people retire smarter by planning for the transition to retirement on the non-financial side.

 We help people create second careers with purpose or design a new “portfolio life” of meaningful activities.
 Make your next chapter the best one yet.
-Schedule a no obligation free consultation.
+Schedule a free consultation.